April 17, 2026 · By Alex Morgan

 | Total (Traditional) | 4.5%–5.4% |

-Rural markets tend to have higher commission rates because lower sale prices mean agents need a higher percentage to cover their time and marketing costs.
-Urban markets with expensive homes often see lower percentages but higher total dollar amounts.
-A 2023 Clever Real Estate survey found that agents in markets with median home prices below $200,000 were least likely to discount their rate.
+Rural markets tend to have higher rates.
+Lower sale prices mean agents need a bigger percentage to cover their time and marketing.
+Urban markets with expensive homes often see lower percentages but higher dollar totals.
+A 2023 Clever Real Estate survey found that agents in markets where median home prices fall below $200,000 were the least likely to discount their rate.

 How the NAR Settlement Changed Commissions: Key Rules Since August 2024

-In August 2024, the National Association of Realtors implemented sweeping rule changes as part of a $418 million settlement resolving antitrust lawsuits filed by home sellers (NAR official announcement, August 2024).
-The Department of Justice had been investigating industry commission practices since at least 2019, and the settlement fundamentally restructured how agents get paid.
+In August 2024, the National Association of Realtors put new rules into effect as part of a $418 million antitrust settlement.
+The lawsuits were filed by home sellers.
+The Department of Justice had been examining industry commission practices since at least 2019.
+The settlement changed how agents get paid in a fundamental way (NAR official announcement, August 2024).

 The biggest change: sellers are no longer required to offer buyer agent compensation through the MLS.
-Before the settlement, listing a home on the MLS meant you had to specify a buyer agent commission, effectively locking sellers into paying both sides.
+Before the settlement, listing on the MLS meant you had to name a buyer agent commission.
+That locked sellers into paying both sides.
 That requirement is gone.

-Buyers must now sign a written buyer representation agreement with their agent before touring homes.
-This agreement spells out exactly what the buyer’s agent will be paid and who pays it.
-In practice, many sellers still offer buyer agent concessions to attract more showings, but the amount is negotiable rather than assumed.
+Buyers must now sign a written buyer representation agreement before touring homes.
+It spells out exactly what the buyer’s agent earns and who pays it.
+In practice, many sellers still offer buyer agent concessions to pull in more showings — but the amount is negotiated, not assumed.

 Real-world example: A seller in Chicago’s Lincoln Park neighborhood listed a $425,000 condo in early 2025.
-Under the old rules, she would have offered a standard 2.5% to the buyer’s agent through the MLS.
-Instead, she offered a 2% buyer agent concession and negotiated her listing agent down to 2.25%.
-Her total commission was 4.25% — saving her roughly $7,437 compared to the old 5% bundled standard, or about $8,500 compared to a 6% arrangement.
+Under the old rules, she would have offered the buyer’s agent a standard 2.5% through the MLS.
+Instead, she offered 2% to the buyer’s agent and got her listing agent down to 2.25%.
+Total commission: 4.25%.
+That saved her roughly $7,437 compared to the old 5% bundled standard, or about $8,500 compared to a 6% arrangement.

-One limitation to keep in mind: while the settlement gives sellers more flexibility, offering a below-market buyer agent concession can reduce buyer traffic.
-According to a Redfin analysis from late 2024, listings offering less than 2% to buyer agents received 12% fewer showing requests in the first two weeks on market compared to listings offering 2.5% or more.
+One thing to keep in mind: offering a below-market buyer agent concession can reduce traffic.
+A Redfin analysis from late 2024 found that listings offering less than 2% to buyer agents got 12% fewer showing requests in the first two weeks compared to listings offering 2.5% or more.

 Commission Calculator Example: $400,000 Home Sale